theSage21/openJudge/README.md

 What's Changed
 --------------

+- A simple analytics page is available at `/analysis`
 - Each contest requires a new instance of openjudge
 - For every contest create a directory called `ContestData`.
 This must have the following files in it.
     - `intro.txt`: This is the introduction that is displayed on the home page